maffkipp/my_travels_log/project-docs/UPDATE-PROCESS.md

 3. Update your fork repo to your github then submit a pull request to turn your changes in to the master (managed by Francisco)
     ```git push origin master```

+4. NOTIFY EVERYONE ON SLACK CHANNEL OF YOUR UPDATES